notJust-dev/notjustdev/content/posts/2022-04-11-how-to-publish-expo-react-native-app-to-google-play-store/index.md

 - App or game - Select if your application is a game or an app.
 - Free or paid - Select if your application is free or paid.

 And lastly, we will have to confirm that the application meets the **Developer Program Policies** as well as accept US export laws.
-After that, simply click the **Create app** button in the bottom right corner, and you will be redirected to your application dashboard.
+After that, simply click the **Create app** button in the bottom-right corner, and you will be redirected to your application dashboard.

 ## Setting Up The Application

 Now it's time to provide more detailed information about the application.
 To start, in your application dashboard simply scroll until you find a **Set up your app** tab and click **View Tasks** dropdown which will expand the list of task that we will have to go through.
 ![Set Up Your App](./set-up-your-app.png)

-_After every step don't forget to click **Save** button in the bottom right corner and go back to the main dashboard page after that._
+_After every step don't forget to click **Save** button in the bottom-right corner and go back to the main dashboard page after that._

 ### App Access